Skip to main content

 • Play the My American Farm interactive game Finders Keepers.

 • Read Issue 2 of Ag Today titled Food, Keeping us Fueled for an Active Lifestyle.
-This reader can be printed or accessed digitally.
+This reader can be accessed digitally.
 Learn about the healthy and tasty food that farmers grow to help humans maintain a healthy diet.
 Follow the process from farm to plate and learn about serving sizes, food safety, and USDA's MyPlate.

 Evaluate